webbuilders-group/silverstripe-image-cropper-field/README.md

 For PHP errors, please ensure you include the full stack trace.
 Also, please include your implementation code as well as how you produced the issue.
 You may also be asked to provide some of the classes to aid in re-producing the issue.
 Stick with the issue, remember that you seen the issue not the maintainer of the module so it may take a lot of questions to arrive at a fix or answer.

 ## FAQ
-Q: I can't find my image after creating it in the `file Insert Form`.
-Where is my new image?
+**Q: I can't find my image after creating it in the `file Insert Form`.
+Where is my new image?**

 A: Your new image will be saved to the folder you selected or to the default folder `Cropped`.
-You will have to, currently, refresh the page and open the insert image window again to get the image to show up.
+You will have to, currently, refresh the page and open the insert image window again to get the image to show up when cropping from the `file Insert Form`.

-Q: How do I change the folder the image saves too?
+**Q: How do I change the folder the image saves too?**

 A: In the image below, we can see the image's new name will be `Cropped/b_cropped_512x384`.
 The slashes in the file name determine which folder the image will be saved too.
 We can see that it will save into the `Cropped` folder.